 13. Get some sleep.

 If you’re not getting 7-9 hours of good quality sleep per night there’s a good chance you’re struggling with stress.
-If you’re fighting to sleep at night, check out this post here for a few tips on improving your sleep.
+If you’re fighting to sleep at night, check out the below post for a few tips on improving your sleep.

 14. Read a book.